In Concerto - Arrangiamenti PFM: Fabrizio De André & PFM: il concerto ritrovato

 In late 2019, writer, film director and former politician Walter Veltroni was informed by a friend of his, independent filmmaker Piero Frattari, that the latter's single-camera shot of the 3 January 1979 Genoa show had been painstakingly restored from three 40-year-old Betamax tapes which had been forgotten and left languishing at the bottom of a videotape archive, and the video quality was now up to par.
 In the intervening months, Frattari set about restoring the audio as well, in order for its quality to match the live album, and some slightly different performances of songs such as "Un giudice" and "La guerra di Piero" were discovered by Veltroni, who was handed the restored tapes by Frattari.
 Veltroni came up with the idea of talking to the members of PFM about their memories of the tour: Di Cioccio and Djivas were filmed while riding on a train to Genoa and talking to Dori Ghezzi and actor/comedian David Riondino, the opening act from the original tour; Mussida and Premoli, both of which were PFM members in 1979 but had since departed from the band, were filmed on their own in separate locations.
 (Lucio Fabbri and Roberto Colombo, who performed as guests in the original tour, were unavailable for filming.)
 Photographer Guido Harari and Genoan music archivist Antonio Vivaldi, named after the famed Baroque composer but unrelated to him (although he admits that a bizarre twist of fate made him a music lover), were also filmed: Harari shares his memories of shooting De André and the band members both onstage and backstage, while Vivaldi reminisces about being in the audience at the same show in Genoa filmed by Frattari and later ripping a poster for the show off a wall; he states that he has kept the poster in his personal collection for 40 years.
 All of the new footage shot by Veltroni was edited together to form the first part of a rockumentary entitled Fabrizio De André & PFM: il concerto ritrovato [The Newly Found Concert], the second part of which consists of Frattari's restored film in its entirety (more than one hour of footage), including such classics of De André's as "Marinella", "Via del campo" and "Bocca di rosa".
 (A clip where Mussida plays his guitar intro to "Marinella" segues immediately into the actual full performance from the show.)
-The opening scene of the film consists of an aerial zoom shot, moving downwards, of "L'Agnata", the De André family cottage in Gallura, accompanied by an off-screen narration by Ghezzi: she states that De André had always been wary of technology since he moved to Sardinia, then proceeds to tell a humorous story about De André's first mobile phone, which she convinced him to buy around the same time as the PFM tour; after the first two months, he received a bill of nineteen million lire, roughly eqivalent to 9,500 euros, because somebody had cloned his phone, and decided to bury it at the bottom of a fig tree in his garden, jokingly celebrating its funeral; Ghezzi ends her narration by wondering whether the phone is still there.
+The opening scene of the film consists of an aerial zoom shot, moving downwards, of "L'Agnata", the De André family cottage in Gallura, accompanied by an off-screen narration by Ghezzi: she states that De André had always been wary of technology since he moved to Sardinia, then proceeds to tell a humorous story about De André's first mobile phone, which she convinced him to buy around the same time as the PFM tour; after the first two months, he received a bill of nineteen million lire, roughly equivalent to 9,500 euros, because somebody had cloned his phone, and decided to bury it at the bottom of a fig tree in his garden, jokingly celebrating its funeral; Ghezzi ends her narration by wondering whether the phone is still there.
 At the end of the film, immediately before the end credits roll, the aerial shot is repeated and moves to a gardener (Premoli), who digs a hole in the same spot and retrieves the phone, an old Motorola model.